roooss/fullscreen/README.md

 #Play Site
-*This is a line
-**This is also a line
+*How to build this

-So downlaoad this lot. and gulp from the root (not app) directory. it should spring to life.
+So downlaoad this lot.

+In the root directory, from the console, type:

+npm install[enter]

+if all is good, type:

+gulp[enter]

+voila